Special hiking practices reduce the risk of injury and enhance the experience.

 Descent on a hike is where the leg muscles and its joints are susceptible to the most damage.
 The single day descent off the Black Tusk in Garibaldi Provincial Park near Squamish, British Columbia, Canada required the use of crutches for several days following.

 The Sherpa Step is a valuable method used for descent.
 The specific step cannot be used for very steep terrain nor is it needed for very shallow terrain but in between there is a wide range of angle where it can be effectively engaged.
-It goes like this.
+It works like this.

 - Use hiking poles.